sarahcalande/practice/README.md

 ## Step 3 - Like Feature (Backend)

 This app will use what is called *optimistic rendering*.
 This means the DOM will be updated before the changes are added to the database.
 When a user clicks the 'Like' button we will immediately update the DOM.
 Next your job is to make a PATCH request to persist the new Like in the backend database.
-It is a PATCH request because we are updating an existing image in the database, specifically it's likeCount.
+It is a PATCH request because we are updating an existing image in the database, specifically its likeCount.

 #### API Docs
 #### Endpoint to create a Like